Chlortalidone is a 'water tablet' (a diuretic).

 |Used for||High blood pressure; fluid retention; heart failure; diabetes insipidus|

 Combination brands are: Kalspare® (chlortalidone with triamterene); Tenoret 50® (chlortalidone with atenolol); Tenoretic® (chlortalidone with atenolol)

 Chlortalidone belongs to a group of medicines called thiazide-related diuretics.
 A diuretic is a medicine which increases the amount of urine that you pass out from your kidneys.
-They are often referred to as water tablets.
-Diuretics are a common treatment for hypertension (high blood pressure), and they are also used to clear excess fluid in some liver and kidney conditions where the body retains more fluid than it needs.
+They are often referred to as 'water tablets'.
+Diuretics are a common treatment for high blood pressure (hypertension).
+They are also used to clear excess fluid in some liver and kidney conditions where the body retains more fluid than it needs.
 Chlortalidone is also useful in people who have heart failure.
 Heart failure is a condition where the heart does not function as well as it should.

 Chlortalidone may also be given alongside other medicines used to treat fluid retention and/or hypertension.
 When it is used like this, you may be prescribed a combination tablet.
 Combination tablets help to reduce the total number of tablets you need to take each day.

 Chlortalidone tablets may also be of benefit to people with diabetes insipidus.
-Diabetes insipidus is a condition where a person produces large amounts of dilute urine and is constantly thirsty.
-How chlortalidone works in diabetes insipidus, however, is not fully understood.
+This is a condition where a person produces large amounts of dilute urine and is constantly thirsty.
+How chlortalidone works in diabetes insipidus is not fully understood.

 Before taking chlortalidone